FiliTol/FiliTol.github.io/about.markdown

 Hi!
 Since you are reading these lines, it's time for introductions!

-I am Filippo an italian 24 years old guy currently pursuing a Master's degree in Data Analytics at Ca'Foscari University of Venice.
-I am passionate about technology, love reading and am fascinated by everything related to Science.
+I'm Filippo, an italian 24 years old guy currently pursuing a Master's degree in Data Analytics at Ca'Foscari University of Venice.
+I'm passionate about technology, love reading and am fascinated by everything related to science.
 Lately I've been deeping into various topics regarding digital payments, like chaumian ecash systems, peer to peer electronic payments and specifically the Bitcoin protocol.